build3r/TodayILearned/stoic_lessons/lessons_2021.md

 29. Nov 29: If you live by Stoic principles, Whatever happens, you are going to be OK.
 30. Nov 30: **Logos**: The guiding reason of the world.
 It gives you ample freedom to have reasoned choice but ultimate destiny is not in your control.
 ----
+## Meditation and Morality

 1. Dec 01: Live life like a soldier who being deployed with not knowing if they will return or not.
 With this ,mind get affairs in order.
 2. Dec 02: “Death is one prophecy that never fails.” - Edmund Wilson.
 Don't waste you waste you days living in ignorance thinking otherwise.
 3. Dec 03: Philosophy teaches you to live life not just theoretically but also practically.
 Like you how carpentry teaches how to work with wood.
 4. Dec 04: Things which can be taken from you due to fate, accident, bad luck, someone else are things which you don't own.
 The only thing you own is you life and choices that too for not long.